kahlil/hitch-hikers-guide/slides/1st-step.md

 ##  More Narrowing Down

-Narrow down the choice via the broader constraints. <!-- .element: class="fragment" data-fragment-index="0" -->
+Narrow down the choice via the broader constraints.

 Note: